-Practice and Draw to the button procedures for Round Robin, Tie Breakers and Medal Games:
+Practice and draw to the button procedures for round robin, tie breakers and medal games:

+i.
 30 minutes prior to the scheduled start time, the thirds will flip a coin.
 The winner of the coin toss will choose second practice or colour of rocks.